-Choose your columns appear in the table
+Choose your columns to appear in the table

 Your members table can include columns for ID, title, content, excerpt, image, date, author, categories, tags, status or any custom field or taxonomy.
 Add these to the shortcode in the following format.
-This example will add columns for image, name, excerpt, categories, a custom field called 'phone' and a custom taxonomy called 'level'.[posts_table post_type="members" columns="image,title,excerpt,categories,cf:phone,tax:level"]
+This example will add columns for image, name, excerpt, categories, a custom field called 'phone', and a custom taxonomy called 'level'.[posts_table post_type="members" columns="image,title,excerpt,categories,cf:phone,tax:level"]

 Add filter dropdowns to the table

 By default, the WordPress member directory includes a search box above the table.
-You can also add filter dropdowns to let users filter by category, tax or custom taxonomy.
+You can also add filter dropdowns to let users filter by category, tax, or custom taxonomy.

 You can enable all possible filters as follows:[posts_table post_type="members" columns="image,title,excerpt,categories,cf:phone,tax:level" filters="true"]